 What to Look For While Shopping

-From figuring out the utility type, heating control styles, plate thickness, and ease of use, shopping for commercial griddles can become overwhelming.
+While figuring out the utility type, heating control style, plate thickness, and ease of use; shopping for commercial griddles can become overwhelming.
 Griddles are a big investment for any kitchen and saving money upfront means years of harder days in your kitchen.
 Below is a list of what to look for when shopping for commercial griddles.

 Utility (Fuel) Type